jbrunton/bechdel-lists/README.md

 (You can also set the `COMPOSE_FILE` environment variable to save repeating the file.
 See the [docs](https://docs.docker.com/compose/reference/envvars/#compose_file).)

 To test anything that requires a database connection you'll need to use your own database, as docker-compose won't run its own postgres container in production.
-You can specify a database with the POSTGRES_CONNECTION environment variable:
+You can specify a database with the POSTGRES_CONNECTION environment variable, and you'll likely need to disable SSL checks:

+    export POSTGRES_DISABLE_SSL=1
     export POSTGRES_CONNECTION=postgres://my_user:my_password@host.docker.internal:5432/my_test_db
     docker-compose -f docker-compose.yml up